hail2u/node-git-release/README.md

 git-release
 ===========

-Bump semver in multiple files, stage, commit, tag, and optionally push.
+Bump semver in multiple files, stage, commit, tag, and optionally push to GitHub

 INSTALL